nu-i-sho/ChainLead/README.md

 ```
 ![ab, abc1, abc2, abcd1, abcd2](/readme_img/2.svg)

 Obviously, circles in the image are handlers, and bars are `Then` calls.
-'Then' is directed (it has first and second parameters)/ All vertical bars join the first up handler with the second down and horizontal - the first left with the second right.
+'Then' is directed (it has the first and the second parameters).
+All vertical bars join the first up handler with the second down and horizontal, and the first left with the second right.
 Also, we know the order of `Then` calls (black numbers).
 Based on this, we can easily predict the order of handlers' executions (white numbers).
-That means `acb1` and `abc2` are logically the same chains (`abcd1` and `abcd2` too).
-Or, by more mathematical words - `Then` is associative.
+That means `abc1` and `abc2` are logically the same chains (`abcd1` and `abcd2` too).
+Or, in mathematical terms - `Then` is associative.

 ## Conditions creation
-#### `MakeHandler`, `AsHandler`, `Zero`
+#### `MakeCondition`, `AsCondition`, `True`,  `False`
 The second atom (basic block) of the ChainLead library is a condition object `ICondition<T>.
 It contains a single method `bool Check(T state)` and its object can be created in one of the following ways (in addition to custom interface implementation).
 ```CSharp
 var isEmpty = MakeCondition<StringBuilder>(acc => acc.Length == 0);